User Roles & Access Control

 The following example demonstrates how to implement a role-based access control system with the following requirements:

-• User roles are determined by the userType field in the user's token (pre-configured in Okta)
+• User roles are determined by the role field in the user's token (pre-configured in Okta)

-• User groups are determined by the department field in the user's token (pre-configured in Okta)
+• User groups are determined by the group field in the user's token (pre-configured in Okta)

 • Super Users have full access to all pages and actions